 At Kirkham Grammar School our work is centred on musical contexts and courses that bring together the three elements of listening, composing and performing.

-The three elements covered in the Lower School (listening, composing, performing) are built upon in GCSE, with students undertaking listening work based upon four diverse genres of music.
+The three elements covered in the Lower School (listening, composing, performing) are built upon in GCSE, with pupils undertaking listening work based upon four diverse genres of music.
 A selection of compositional tasks is coupled with performing as a soloist and as an ensemble for final assessment.

 Musical activities include the Concert Band, Orchestra, Swing Band, String Group and Flute Group.
 Pupils from the First Year upwards may join the School Choir.

 There are numerous informal music ensembles in school including the Soprano Group.